jrtkcoder/GitLab/doc/user/project/merge_requests/merge_when_pipeline_succeeds.md

 > **Note:**
 You need to have jobs configured to enable this feature.

-You can prevent merge requests from being merged if their pipeline did not succeed.
+You can prevent merge requests from being merged if their pipeline did not succeed or if there are discussions to be resolved.

 Navigate to your project's settings page, select the **Only allow merge requests to be merged if the pipeline succeeds** check box and